humio/humio-js/README.md

 `parserInt`.
 That is because in Humio everything is just a string, and is returned as a string.

-#### Stream or Aggregate

-There are two functions used for querying:
+There are two functions used for querying Humio:

 - `stream`
 - `run`

+#### Stream

-The `stream` function should be used when you have a need to stream results as they are found by humio.
-You should use `stream` for getting very large result sets – since they are sent instantly Humio does not need to hold them in memory.
+The `stream` function should be used when you have a need to stream results as they are found by Humio.
+You should use `stream` for getting very large result sets – Humio does not need to buffer then since each event is sent the instant they are found.

-While you can use `stream` execute aggregate functions like `timechart` or `count`, it does not make much sense stream it.
+While it is possible use `stream()` execute aggregate functions like `timechart` or `count`, it does not make much sense stream it those result.
 That is where `run` fits in.

+_In a future version of Humio you might not be able to use `stream` for aggregates, so we recommend that you don't._

+#### Run

 The `run` function is meant primarily for aggregate functions and small filter searches with smaller result sets.
 It will start a search in humio and periodically